Grilled salmon skewers with zucchini, onion and bell peppers are marinated in a olive oil, lemon juice and dried thyme marinade.

 - 1/2 tsp salt

-- In a large glass bowl, whisk lemon juice with thyme and salt.
+- In a large glass bowl, whisk olive oil with lemon juice, thyme and salt.
 Add salmon and vegetables, toss to coat.
 Cover and refrigerate for 20 minutes.
 Meanwhile, soak 8 medium length wood skewers in water.

 - Preheat the grill to medium-high heat.
 Thread salmon and veggies onto skewers.